MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/CustomerRelationship.md

 ---
-title: CustomerRelationship – Common Data Model | Microsoft Docs
+title: CustomerRelationship
-description: Relationship between a customer and a partner in which either can be an account or contact.
+description: Relationship between a customer and a partner in which either can be an account or contact. ms.service: common-data-model ms.reviewer: anneta ms.topic: article ms.date: 3/5/2019 ms.author: tpalmer
-author: nenad1002
-ms.service: common-data-model
-ms.reviewer: anneta
-ms.topic: article
-ms.date: 2/22/2019
-ms.author: nebanfic
 ---

 # Customer Relationship